Spherification

-Spherification is a culinary process that employs sodium alginate and either calcium chloride or calcium glucate lactate to shape a liquid into squishy spheres which visually and texturally resemble roe.
+Spherification is a culinary process that employs sodium alginate and either calcium chloride or calcium gluconate lactate to shape a liquid into squishy spheres which visually and texturally resemble roe.
 The technique was documented by Unilever in the 1950s and brought to the modernist cuisine by the creative team at El Bulli under the direction of chefs Ferran Adrià and Albert Adrià.

 Preparation

 There are two main methods for creating such spheres, which differ based on the calcium content of the liquid product to be spherified.

 Basic spherification

 For flavored liquids (such as fruit juices) containing no calcium, the liquid is thoroughly mixed with a small quantity of powdered sodium alginate, then dripped into a bowl filled with a cold solution of calcium chloride, or other soluble calcium salt.

 Similarly to how water dropped into a quantity of oil forms a bubble of water in the oil, each drop of the alginated liquid tends to form into a small sphere in the calcium solution.
 During a reaction time of a few seconds to a few minutes, the calcium solution causes the outer layer of each alginated liquid sphere to form a thin, flexible skin.
 The resulting "popping boba" or artificial "caviar" balls are rinsed then in water and saved for later use in food or beverages.